Dushyantgoswami/docs/docs/developers/cosmwasm-rollapp/contract-interaction.md

 ---
-title: "Contract Interaction"
+title: "Interact with the contract"
 order: 5
 slug: contract-interaction
 ---

-# Contract Interaction
+# Interact with the contract

 In this section we will interact with our newly deployed NameService contract.